Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

     We will look at examples to understand it better.

 -->

+#### White space removal
 Following two things help us understand whitespace removal.
-1. There has to be one line terminator immediately after initial opening delimiter.
+1. There has to be one line terminator immediately after the initial opening delimiter.
 2. Now we have content and closing delimiter. if we move any line of content or closing delimiter to left it reduces common whitespace prefix.
-In other words left most character in content or end delimiter decides starting character of all lines in text block.
+In other words, left most character in content or end delimiter decides starting character of all lines in the text block.

 Let's check some examples to understand how it works in practice.

-***This is first example*** having now whitespaces in the output.
+***This is the first example*** having now whitespaces in the output.
 In all the examples dots show spaces in code.

 ```